 Your rights if your interest rate is increased

 It can be upsetting if a lender does increase your rate.

-What credit card providers have promised
+What credit card providers must do

-- Not to increase your credit card rate within the first 12 months as long as you don’t breach the account’s terms and conditions.
-After that, it can only increase your rate once every six months.
+Credit card companies have also agreed not to increase your interest rate within the first 12 months (as long as you don’t breach the account’s terms and conditions) and not to increase it more often than once every six months after that.

 How to complain

 If you think you’ve been unfairly treated, you should complain to the lender first.